-Editor’s Note: New York and Florida farrier Ray Amato Jr. recently passed away from pancreatic cancer.
-In his memory, Elizabeth Anne Gillespie shares her first meeting with Ray and his father Ray Sr. The article was originally published March 27, 2018, by Horse Racing Nation.
+Editor’s Note: In memory farriers Ray Amato Sr., who passed away July 25, 2022, and his son Ray Amato Jr., who passed away Jan.
+14, 2021, Elizabeth Anne Gillespie shares her first meeting with the duo.
+The article was originally published March 27, 2018, by Horse Racing Nation.

 Thoroughbred racing is an extended family where lifelong friendships are forged and memorable experiences are shared and celebrated.
 A chance meeting in a doctor’s waiting room one Saratoga morning led me on such a journey.

 I had pulled my baseball cap down over my eyes, halfway listening to the quiet conversation between two gentlemen sitting nearby.
 It was clear how close they were — perhaps best friends.
 They were warm and friendly, asking about my hat, a souvenir from a recent historic Belmont Stakes, in which American Pharoah came storming home to the deafening roar of the crowd, finally breaking the 37-year drought to win the Triple Crown.

 Little did I know I was sitting across from two of the most well-respected farriers in the industry.
 I came to admire Ray Amato and his son Ray Jr. They form the gifted team that shoes horses for seven-time Eclipse Award-winning trainer Todd Pletcher.

 Ray Amato is 84 years young.
 He says he’s never missed a day of work on the backstretch and still actively shoes horses every day.
 His fit frame is one of a man half his age.
 How passionate is Amato about his job?
 He doesn’t take vacations, instead considering work at some of the most beautiful racetracks in the country his getaways.